pianod is an open-source Pandora client with

 - Michael Hines is developing a mobile client for the Titanium cross-platform SDK.

-- pianod installation guide, API documentation and football documentation—Football is the socket layer used by pianod
+- Instructions: pianod installation guide, API documentation and football documentation—Football is the socket layer used by pianod

 - libpiano, the player library, on github

-- pianobar is the original terminal-mode Pandora client that uses libpiano.
+- pianobar is a terminal-mode Pandora client (and the origin of libpiano).
 It is more interactive-oriented (one keystroke commands instead of full statements), and has event support which runs a shell script or whatnot to do scrobbling or other things.
 If you are looking for a lightweight personal interactive client, you probably want pianobar; if you want a multiuser web-based client or a scriptable backend, you probably want pianod.

 - PandoraJam is alive, but doesn’t have scripting support

 - Elpis is a Windows client

 - mserv is a similar-style jukebox for local media